Editor Note: This post was originally published on Sep 16 2018 and Updated on 10 September 2020 to give you more

 To all visitors who is travel Mount Kailash via Nepal, there are two ways – the First one is to fly from Tribhuvan International Airport in Kathmandu to Lhasa airport in Tibet and then flow the overland route from Lhasa to Kailash.

-The second one is the overland road from Kathmandu to Mount Kailash via crossing boarder of Rasuwagadhi and crossing boarder of Gyirong port.
-And from the Tibetan border you need an organized tour which has a guide, driver and vehicle.
+The second one is the overland road from Kathmandu to Mount Kailash via crossing border of Rasuwagadhi and crossing boarder of Gyirong port.
+And from the Tibetan border you need an organized tour that has a guide, driver and vehicle.
 From Gyirong road you have to reach Saga.
 And that heads to Darchen the main point of Kailash Kora trek by Paryang.

-But I would not recommend this route because there is a lot of risks to get altitude sickness because your body does not get enough time to acclimatize the high altitude of Kathmandu (1350M), Gyirong (2700M), Saga (4450M) and Paryang (4600M).
-So if you traveling through this route than give yourself enough time to adjust high altitude.
+But we would not recommend this route because there is a lot of risks to get altitude sickness.
+After all, your body does not get enough time to acclimatize the high altitude of Kathmandu (1350M), Gyirong (2700M), Saga (4450M) and Paryang (4600M).
+So if you traveling through this route than giving yourself enough time to adjust high altitude.

 Back to Top